 Richard Kerridge, History Subject Advisor

 Richard joined Cambridge International Assessment in September 2019 and OCR in October 2022.
-Before joining OCR he taught history for seventeen years.
+Prior to joining OCR he taught History for seventeen years.
 He was a Deputy Head of Sixth Form, Head of Humanities, SSAT Lead Practitioner as well as writing and contributing to text books and exam-board resources.
 He has presented at the Historical Association and Schools History Project Annual Conferences and for Keynote Education.
 Richard is very proud to be an Honorary Fellow of the Historical Association.
 He enjoys being surrounded by his family, friends and two dogs.